Q & A with Svenja Beilfuss, Co-Founder of Arutam Ecotours – Cuenca, Ecuador.

 WHAT WILL GUESTS LEARN FROM ONE OF YOUR TRIPS?

-They’ll learn more about Ecuador, cultures and ecosystems.
+They will learn more about Ecuador, cultures and ecosystems.
 Our guides explain about the different cultures and the interaction between humans and wildlife.
 This creates greater awareness, and once guests understand these details they get the bigger picture.
 We hope that when they return home they share their new knowledge with others.

-DO YOU SEE THE GOVERNMENT OF ECUADOR INCREASING ITS PROTECTION OF NATURAL PLACES?
+IS THE GOVERNMENT OF ECUADOR INCREASING ITS PROTECTION OF NATURAL PLACES?

 Ecuador’s government made a revolutionary move in 2008 by recognizing the Rights of Nature in its constitution.
 This gave Ecuador the opportunity to become a global leader in eco-sensitive development.
 However since then, most of Ecuador’s biodiversity remains severely threatened by the construction of roads that give access to oil and mineral reserves found in the heart of the Amazon region.
 In particular, the decision to allow oil exploitation inside the Yasuní National Park and Biosphere Reserve is disturbing.
 Another case is the open-pit mining project in El Condor Mirador, an area with a number of endangered endemic species.
 Despite this risk, the project proceeded.
 As these examples demonstrate, interpretations of the Rights of Nature are far from perfect, and violators have not been held accountable.
-More people need to recognize nature’s intrinsic value in order for the wild animals and habitats of Ecuador to receive better protection.

 WHAT’S AHEAD FOR ARUTAM ECOTOURS?